cristinawithout/ember-cli-data-factory-guy/README.md

 To install, run:

 - `npm install --save-dev ember-cli-data-factory-guy`
-- `ember g ember-cli-data-factory-guy` to install ember-data-factory-guy as a bower package and add its predefined variables to tests/.jshintrc
+- `ember g ember-cli-data-factory-guy` to install ember-data-factory-guy as a bower package.

 ## Usage